What is assistive technology (AT)?

 What can assistive technology do?

-It can enable people living with vision impairment to:
+Our occupational therapists can advise and support people living with vision impairment to:

 - Use a smartphone to navigate, stay in contact, browse social media or play games